1F24DCA/ovpnsh/README.md

 I referenced this site when make shell scripts: https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04

-this shell scripts is useful at toolkid's DDoS attack when you playing games using P2P connection.

 # Sorry
 I'm not good at programming, so it's poor quality script
 It not have error-checking, so you have to backup before use this shell scripts (ovpnsh/sh/init-sv.sh will change your system files)